spaceavocado/svelte-router/readme.md

 | props     | props passed to component, please see [Passing Props to Route Components](#passing-props-to-route-components). | boolean, object, function |

 ## Changes
 To see the changes that were made in a given release, please lookup the tag on the releases page.
+The full changelog could be seen here [changelog.md](https://github.com/spaceavocado/svelte-router/blob/master/changelog.md)

 ## About
 This project was inspired by [Vue Router](https://router.vuejs.org/), designed mainly to explore and test [Svelte](#https://svelte.dev) in SPA realm.
 Any feedback, contribution to this project is welcomed.